 Originally created in evolution as a purely reproductive (recombination) event, sex gradually acquired evolutionary functions.
 Concomitantly, sex determination was consistently undergoing transition from the gene level (in hermaphrodite) to the chromosomal level (in dioecious forms, beginning probably with fish) and the genome level (in the honey bee).
 The degree of differentiation was increasing in parallel, and sexual dimorphism was undergoing "expansion."
-It is absent in asexual forms; in hermaphrodites, sexual dimorphism exists only at the level of primary sex characters (gametes, gonads); in monogamous dioecious forms, there is also sexual dimorphism appears at the population level, including sexual dimorphism in terms of numbers and variance, while in the honey bee (and possibly in other social insects), there is, in addition, sexual dimorphism at the genome level (haploidy, diploidy).
+It is absent in asexual forms; in hermaphrodites, sexual dimorphism exists only at the level of primary sex characters (gametes, gonads); in monogamous dioecious forms, there is also sexual dimorphism at the organism level (secondary sex characters); in polygamous dioecious forms, sexual dimorphism appears at the population level, including sexual dimorphism in terms of numbers and variance, while in the honey bee (and possibly in other social insects), there is, in addition, sexual dimorphism at the genome level (haploidy, diploidy).